 Since 2006, her journey brought her to study the Ashéninka indigenous healing techniques from the central jungle of Peru with her partner Ashéninka Mino.
 Together they run an outdoor garden school where they can demonstrate the Plant life from seed to fruit.
 In 2009, she began teaching herbal healing at New Mexico School of Natural Therapeutics which included full day Plant ID walks in the Sandia Mountains.
 NMSNT is the only nationally recognized massage school that offers an herbal program.

 Topic: Rock & Stones for the Body Navigating Ancestral Intuition

 Ana Chavez is a New Mexican Sobadora (native hands on bodyworker).
 She recognized at an early age that she was a conduit for healing energy and learned the healing traditions from both of her grandmothers.
 Focusing that energy, Ana investigated traditional forms of healing, studied modern massage, anatomy, and physiology, and received training in polarity therapy, shiatsu, and other healing modalities.

 She is skilled in working with people with disabilities and chronic conditions.
 Ana is also a personal trainer and she teaches Aqua Pilates and yoga.

-After registration please pay to secure your spot by pressing on the button below.
+After registration please pay to secure your spot by pressing on the button below and we will send you directions to our permaculture farm where we hold classes in El Prado, NM.
+You can pay a sliding scale fee by clicking on the donate button and choosing a price that is in relation to your income or you can click buy now and choose to pay for a single class or several classes.
 Classes are non-transferable and non-refundable.
 Please note that classes may be an additional $10 through online payment due to 3rd party transaction fees.